whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 #### Postalcode coverage

-Who’s On First has a range of postalcode types and geometry types with a precision gradient:
+Who’s On First has `3.4M` postalcodes with a range spatial aggregations, geometry types, and polygon accuracies:

 1. Polygons for fully qualified postalcodes (e.g. “[95501](https://spelunker.whosonfirst.org/id/554784877/)” in the United States sourced from the US Census Zip code tabulation areas, and also available in Australia, Australia, Finland, France, and Switzerland)
 2. Polygons for postal aggregation areas (Canada, Netherlands).
 Think “955” in the United States which is useful for calculating regional statistics.
 3. Point locations for specific delivery routes, like “[SW1A 1AA](https://spelunker.whosonfirst.org/id/487748609/)” in the United Kingdom (think ZIP+4 in the United States) which have a precise location (the same situation is true for Japan) or an approximate location mapped to the nearest available polygon centroid (like in Canada which has a combination of precise and official 3-character “forward sorting area” aggregation polygons and approximate centroids for the 6-character postal codes).
 4. In the Netherlands we also have a 4th type of polygon created from the alphashape of the postalcode attributes on WOF venue point locations.

-A sizable number of postal codes exist in other countries – but their locations are approximate (or [are visiting](https://spelunker.whosonfirst.org/nullisland/) [Null Island](https://www.wsj.com/articles/if-you-cant-follow-directions-youll-end-up-on-null-island-1468422251)) and are not shown in the map below based on the [shapefile distribution](https://geocode.earth/data/whosonfirst/) – but they are included in the [SQLite distribution](https://geocode.earth/data/whosonfirst/).
+The majority of WOF postalcode records exist in other countries – but their locations are approximate (or [are visiting](https://spelunker.whosonfirst.org/nullisland/) [Null Island](https://www.wsj.com/articles/if-you-cant-follow-directions-youll-end-up-on-null-island-1468422251)) and are not shown in the map below based on the [shapefile distribution](https://geocode.earth/data/whosonfirst/) – but they are included in the [SQLite distribution](https://geocode.earth/data/whosonfirst/).
 If you’re interested in mapping postalcodes to the post office / locality names, we provide that for the United States in the `mz:postal_locality` property.
 If you need global mapping, see [Pelias’ postal cities](https://github.com/pelias/postal-cities) project.

 _NOTE: The United Kingdom and Australia receive regular updates, the rest are an older vintage and could use a refresh._